02 - A Minimal Rust Kernel

 build-std = ["core", "compiler_builtins"]

 libraries.
-The latter is required because it is a dependency of core
+The latter is required because it is a dependency of core.
+In

 order to recompile these libraries, cargo needs access to the rust source code,